sungshic/gsap/README.md

 tar -xzf data_input/refseq/AL009126_v11.tar.gz -C data_input/refseq/
 ```

+### Get the Runtime Environment
-Download and spawn the latest GSAP runtime environment:
+Download and spawn the latest GSAP runtime environment, prebuilt by the Github Actions CI workflow:

 ```bash
 docker pull sungshic/gsap:latest
 docker compose up -d
 ```

+### Build an image locally (please skip this step if using the pre-built image)
 While the latest pre-built GSAP image is available from the Docker Hub, this repo contains all the codes necessary to rebuild and run a Docker image locally by executing the following commands:

 ```bash